-We have Game Six of a Western Conference Round Two matchup to discuss when the San Jose Sharks and Colorado Avalanche meet on Monday night in Denver.
-San Jose has taken a 3-2 lead in this series and can close it out with a victory over the Avalanche on Monday night.
-I’m the Flash and will be discussing this contest with you today.
+We have game four of a National Hockey League Western Conference Round Two playoff game to consider when the San Jose Sharks and Colorado meet on Thursday evening at the Pepsi Center.
+San Jose has a 2-1 series lead and took back their home ice advantage with a 4-2 victory over the Avalanche on Tuesday night.
+I’m the Flash and will be discussing this game with you today.

-The Avalanche isn’t reporting any significant injuries for their matchup on Monday night with the Sharks.
+Colorado isn’t reporting any significant injuries for Thursday night against San Jose.